bouw0026/Database-study-example/README.md

 # Database Design Study Guide (Algonquin College Example)

+### Use the Project Level 6 to learn through usage.
+Create and solve a Database from Scratch!

 ## 📌 Table of Contents
 1. [Project Overview](#-project-overview)
 2. [Database Design Roadmap](#-database-design-roadmap)